Country Guide · 12 min read

 Outside India

 Major pharmacy chains and professional studios can accommodate Indian passport specifications.
-Always specify “2×2 inch, white background, face coverage 70-80%.”
+Always specify “35×45mm ICAO compliant, plain white background, face covering 80-85% of the photo.”
+Avoid the older 2×2 inch (51×51mm) format — it is no longer accepted.

 OCI Card Photo Requirements

-If you’re applying for an Overseas Citizen of India (OCI) card, the photo requirements are similar:
+If you’re applying for an Overseas Citizen of India (OCI) card, photo requirements are governed separately by the OCI services portal:

 • Background: White